 How long should an organisation take to complete a SAR?

-An organisation must act on the subject access request without undue delay and at the latest within one month of receipt.
+An organisation must act on the data subject access request without undue delay and at the latest within one month of receipt.
 The time can be extended to respond by a further two months if the request is complex or you have received a number of requests from the individual.
-It would be unusual for a request into TDX Group to be complex but should this be the case, we will let you know within one month of receiving their request and explain why the extension is necessary.
+It would be unusual for a request into TDX Group to be complex but should this be the case, we will let you know within one month of receiving your request explaining why the extension is necessary.

 Can an organisation charge a fee for this?

-A copy of your personal data should be provided free.
-An organisation may charge for additional copies.
+A copy of your personal data will be provided free of charge.
 It can only charge a fee if it thinks the request is ‘manifestly unfounded or excessive’.
 If so, it may ask for a reasonable fee for administrative costs associated with the request.